Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 ![Current gear](assets/cur_gear.png)

-#### Tactical gear
+#### 🛡 Tactical gear
-As a foreigner, I'm no stranger to the stories about east germany — which was while I was perusing the routes.
-While I will try my best to avoid any conflict, I prepared for the worst ("the fact that you don't want a fight, doesn't mean a fight doesn't want you").
-I won't go into the details of my self-defense gear — but in summary, I was prepared for a group aggression (5-6 people).
+I have heard the stories about east germany.
+While I will try my best to avoid any conflict, I prepared for the worst — because the fact that you don't want a fight, doesn't mean a fight doesn't want you.
+I won't go into the details of my self-defense gear — but in summary, I was prepared for serious aggression from a group of 5-6 people.

-Also, one of my phones was constantly beaming my location and capturing other sensor data (including audio) to the cloud.
-I asked my closed friends to check in on these from time to time.
+Security is multi-facet: I planned the routes with safety in mind, picked the right clothes at the right time, etc. Also, one of my phones was constantly beaming my location and capturing other sensor data (including audio) to the cloud.
+I asked my closed friends to periodically check in on these.

 Honestly, having lived in rough neighbourhoods, I was more scared of having to deal with some wild animal than some human.
+However, people told me my fear was irrational as Germany doesn't have that many animals that can kill you.

-#### Supplies
+#### 🥗 Supplies
-* **Water**: I had a capacity for 2.5L overall.
+* **Water**: I had a capacity for 2.5L.
 * **Food**: I packed protein bars, nuts, bread, plantain chips, banana, apple, and a peach.
 This was hard as I'm used to eating fresh home cooked meals.
   ![Food](assets/foods.png)
 * **Tools**: I had two backup phones, two power banks, inner tube, adhesive patch, mini pump, and a few other cycling tools.